What is Ward Stars?

 There’s no shortage of official lists of professional skills!
-Ward Stars doesn’t reflect all HCAs’ skills, but specifically those which directly impact on inpatients’ daily experiences and in particular the relationship between HCAs and patients.
+Ward Stars doesn’t reflect all support worker skills, but does specify those that impact on patients’ daily experiences.
 Ward Stars relates to official competencies such as the Ten Essential Shared Capabilities, Knowledge and Skills Framework and National Occupational Standards in an informal way.
 Staff can cross-reference the criteria for Ward Stars with these to validate and evidence their skills.

 As part of the Compassion in Practice vision and strategy developed by NHS England, the ‘6Cs’ set out the values and behaviours that are at the heart of compassionate care and therefore naturally run throughout Ward Stars.

 The Cavendish Review